 Another film from Dwayne “The Rock” Johnson that falls in the 50 percent range on Rotten Tomatoes; starring him in a leading role that largely banks on his likability?
-We’ve got ourselves a short review, as the proper amount of words necessary is significantly lessened once The Rock becomes a films’ lead.
+We’ve got ourselves a short review, as the proper amount of words necessary is significantly lessened once The Rock becomes a film’s lead.
 I don’t mean to disparage the man’s talents, because he definitely is talented, but he’s the new Stallone; if you will.

 Popcorn entertainment for the masses is what Hollywood specializes in, and as inflation increases and people spend more due to the lack of significance in the dollar, the numbers for these blockbuster releases increases.
 The Rock has been an entertaining figure since his WWE days, where his in-ring work remains quotable to this day; interestingly enough, Neve Campbell co-stars as his capable surgeon wife in this film.
-Astute readers will know The Rock’s ascent to superstardom began incredibly poorly as Rocky Maivia in November ’96, a month before the release of Scream; Campbell’s breakout film, when she played the character Sidney Prescott, the protagonist of the meta-horror film franchise.
+Astute readers will know The Rock’s ascent to superstardom began incredibly poorly as Rocky Maivia in November ’96, a month before the release of Scream, Campbell’s breakout film, where she played the character Sidney Prescott, the protagonist of the meta-horror film franchise.
 The first wave of Millennial nostalgia has now been entrenched in our media, and coincidentally, we’re seeing familiar faces pop up.

 Would I recommend Skyscraper?
-Not really, unless you’re not opposed to seeing this film with a few beers in you and a cute date, or a night out with your significant other; I suppose.
+Not really, unless you’re not opposed to seeing this film with a few beers in you and a cute date, or a night out with your friends; I suppose.
 I’ve already alluded to the fact it’s cheap popcorn entertainment, I mean, they even establish two child actors and then remove the son as soon as possible since he’s clearly the lesser of the two child actors.
 How much more safe and predictable would you like your film, or rather, how many beers would you like to enjoy your film?